-ClickOnce is a Microsoft application deployment framework that aims to allow installation of native-code applications from the web in (around) one click.
+ClickOnce is a Microsoft application deployment framework that aims to allow installation of native-code applications from the web in (approximately) one click.

-Chrome and Firefox can successfully install and launch ClickOnce’s .application files if the .application file specifies a deploymentProvider element with a codebase attribute (example):
+Chrome and Firefox can successfully install and launch ClickOnce’s .application files if the .application file specifies a deploymentProvider element with a codebase attribute (example).
+After download, the user double-clicks on the downloaded .application file in the Downloads folder and the install proceeds:

 However, it’s also possible to author and deploy an .application that doesn’t specify a deploymentProvider element (example).
-Such files launch correctly from Internet Explorer and pre-Chromium Edge, but fail in Firefox and Chrome with an error message:
+Such files will launch correctly from Internet Explorer and pre-Chromium Edge, but fail for downloads from Firefox and Chrome with an error message:

 So, what gives?
 Why does this scenario magically work in Edge Legacy but not Firefox or Chrome?